 The same applies to off size lab diamonds.
 Man made diamonds can be created and cut just like natural, mined diamonds, so they can be crafted into the same sizes as the natural diamonds.
 Rather, they were intended to give you a stone that looks just as “fancy” as the expensive, whole size counterparts, at a price that is easier on your wallet.

 How Important Should Carat Be When Buying Lab Diamonds?

 So, how important should carat be when shopping for lab diamonds?
 Ultimately, it boils down to personal preference.
-However, know that carat weight has little impact on the apparent size of your lab grown diamond.
+However, know that choosing 0.5 more or less of a carat weight has little impact on the visual size of your lab grown diamond.
 It will, of course, affect the price of the diamond.
 Remember, the larger the carat, the more expensive the diamond will be!